Moonrise over Nobbys-Whibayganba. Image by Stuart Slater.

 Your furry companion is more than welcome to visit the outdoor spaces surrounding the cottages but must remain on a leash at all times.

-Bicycles and skateboards are permitted on Nobbys-Whibayganba headland, but please remember to give way to pedestrians on shared paths.
+Bicycles and skateboards are permitted on Whibayganba-Nobbys headland, but please remember to give way to pedestrians on shared paths.